 Sometimes searchers won’t type in the exact keyword you want, but broad match keywords still serve your ads to the right people.

-4. Let Google’s new automated solutions do the hard work
+4. Let Google’s automated solutions do the hard work

-From May 1st, Google is scrapping its similar audiences feature so that brands can make the most of their first-party data.
-Instead, it will offer automated solutions like optimized targeting, audience expansion, and Smart Bidding–all of which are geared toward optimizing your marketing objectives.
+Google offers automated solutions like optimized targeting, audience expansion, and Smart Bidding–all of which are geared toward optimizing your marketing objectives.

 5. Remove low-performing keywords